Real-terms weekly pay is lower than before 2008 financial crisis

 Average real-terms total pay in Britain remains lower than it was before the 2008 financial crisis, new figures show.

-Weekly earnings including bonuses for the three months to December rose 4.3% year-on-year, compared with 4.2% growth for the quarter to November.
+Weekly earnings including bonuses for the three months to December rose 4.3 per cent year-on-year, compared with 4.2 per cent growth for the quarter to November.

-But once adjusted for inflation, total pay fell on the year by 0.1% – the first negative growth since mid-2020.
+But once adjusted for inflation, total pay fell on the year by 0.1 per cent – the first negative growth since mid-2020.

 It means real weekly wages are below the level reached in the months leading up to the 2008 economic crash.